This post may contain affiliate links. For more information, read my disclosure policy.

 - Powdered sugar – I’ve tested this recipe with granulated sugar and powdered sugar and I prefer the powdered sugar.
 I often save unused frosting in the refrigerator and it seems to hold up better when I make it with powdered sugar.
 If you only have granulated sugar, you can use it but the leftovers may not keep as well.

 - Cold heavy whipping cream -Unlike the cream cheese, you want your heavy cream to be very cold when you make this frosting.
-Cold whipped cream is easier and quicker to whip into a light and fluffy state.
+Cold heavy cream is easier and quicker to whip into a light and fluffy state.

 How to Make Whipped Cream Frosting